EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

 Preset sectors are defined in :py:class:`~muse.sectors.PresetSector`.

+There are two ways that the preset sector can run.

-The three components, production, consumption, and prices, can be set independantly and not all three need to be set.
-Production and consumption default to zero, and prices default to leaving things unchanged.
+In one case (first configuration), the three components, production, consumption, and prices, can be set independantly and not all three need to be set.
+Production and consumption by default are set to zero, and prices default to leaving things unchanged.

-The following defines a standard preset sector where consumption is defined as a function of macro-economic data, i.e. population and gdp.
+In a second case (second configuration), standard preset sector has consumption is defined as a function of macro-economic data, i.e. population and gdp.

 .. code-block:: TOML